djangopractice/scrum/README.md

 scrum
 =====

 While reading [Lightweight Django by Julia Elman and Mark Lavin (O’Reilly).
 Copyright 2014 Julia Elman and Mark Lavin.
-978-1-4919-4594-0.](http://www.amazon.com/Lightweight-Django-Julia-Elman/dp/149194594X/) I coded the "scrum" example and saved here for personal reference.
+978-1-4919-4594-0.](http://www.amazon.com/Lightweight-Django-Julia-Elman/dp/149194594X/) I coded the "scrum" example for practice and saved here for reference.

 # Terms and Conditions #